 This may sound funny but it works.
-I learnt in psychology that our feelings are a product of our thoughts.
+I learnt in Psychology that our feelings are a product of our thoughts.
 The way you feel is determined by what you think.
-If you think well of a person, it’s natural to feel good about them and if you nurse negative thoughts about someone, you’ll feel bad towards.
+If you think well of a person, it’s natural to feel good about them and if you nurse negative thoughts about someone, you’ll feel bad towards them.

 Remembering your ex’s negative qualities can convince you that you deserve better, thus, making you feel better.
 In fact, when you think of the bad ways they treated you in the relationship; it’ll make you not to desire them again, except you are obsessed with them.